Melissa Errico: Concerts

 She reprised her performance as Venus at City Center Encores!
 Broadway Bash! in November 2001.
 Errico made her London debut in May 2008 singing in Jerry Herman's Broadway at the London Palladium.
 In November 2015, she debuted her new one-woman show at Joe's Pub, New York City, co-written with close collaborator Adam Gopnik.
 Errico has toured with conductor Marvin Hamlisch.
 In 2016 she appeared at the David Rubenstein Atrium, Lincoln Center, in a talk by Adam Gopnik about Judy Garland.
 She also performed at Lincoln Center for their American Songbook Series and at Jazz at Lincoln Center with Michael Feinstein.
 She has also performed with Feinstein at Carnegie Hall.
 In 2017 and 2018 she performed runs of her concert of the music of Stephen Sondheim throughout the U.S. and in London and in 2019, she starred as The Baker's Wife in a concert production of Sondheim's Into the Woods in Long Island.
 In 2019 she performed concerts featuring the music of Michel Legrand at the Fairmont San Francisco and in NYC at Feinstein's/54 Below.
 She was the sole American performer at the two-day memorial concert for Legrand in April, 2019 at Paris' Grand Rex and she also performed at London's Legrand memorial concert in September, 2019 at Royal Festival Hall.
 In 2019 she also performed the National Anthem at Arthur Ashe Stadium at the US Open.
 On March 22, 2020, to celebrate his 90th birthday, Guild Hall of East Hampton premiered her Stephen Sondheim concert on YouTube with an exclusive livestream.

+On November 18, 2022 Errico made her debut at Carnegie Hall, performing/co-starring with the New York Pops in their concert Broadway Blockbusters.

+In June 2023 Errico opened for George Benson at the Montreal International Jazz Festival at the Salle Wilfrid-Pelletier before a sold-out crowd of 3,000 people, singing a set of music by her mentor the late Michel Legrand.
+Of the performance, London Jazz News wrote “Errico was energized, making sure with every breath that she would get the audience in the 3000-seater Pelletier really on her side.
+Every high note was heroically held, and she got a standing ovation from this audience.
+Montreal audiences always want to show their warmth and this one made her deservedly welcome.”
+Added the Quebec Journal, in its review, "It was the Italian-American chanteuse Melissa Errico who was responsible for energizing the concert hall, and that she did, expressing herself as fluently in French as in English, and offering a memorable reprise of Legrand's "Valse des Lilas/Once Upon A Summertime."